Head of Marsden Preschool

-We are delighted to introduce you to Helen McConnell who started with us in January 2020 as Head of Marsden Preschool.
+We are delighted to introduce you to Helen McConnell joined Marsden in January 2020 as Head of Preschool.

 Ko Taranaki tōku maunga